code-423n4/2023-03-zksync/README.md

 While the main transaction format is the internal `Transaction` [format](https://github.com/code-423n4/2023-03-zksync/tree/main/contracts/libraries/TransactionHelper.sol#L25), it is a struct that is used to represent various kinds of transactions types.
 It contains a lot of `reserved` fields that could be used depending in the future types of transactions without need for AA to change the interfaces of their contracts.

-While most of the fields are self-explanatory, the following two reserved fields are used in all of the current transactions types, except for L1→L2 transactions:

-They might be renamed to `nonce` and `value` in the future.

 The exact type of the transaction is marked by the `txType` field of the transaction type.
 There are 5 types currently supported:

 - `txType`: 0.
 It means that this transaction is of legacy transaction type.
 The following restrictions are enforced:
   - `maxFeePerGas=getMaxPriorityFeePerGas` (since it is pre-EIP1559 tx type.
-- `reserved1..reserved4` as well as `paymaster` are 0. `paymasterInput` is zero.
+  - `reserved1..reserved3` as well as `paymaster` are 0.
+  - `paymasterInput` is empty.

-- Note, that unlike type 1 and type 2 transactions, `reserved0` field can be set to a non-zero value, denoting that this legacy transaction is EIP-155-compatible and its RLP encoding (as well as signature) should contain the `chainId` of the system.
+Note, that unlike type 1 and type 2 transactions, `reserved0` field can be set to a non-zero value, denoting that this legacy transaction is EIP-155-compatible and its RLP encoding (as well as signature) should contain the `chainId` of the system.
 - `txType`: 1.
 It means that the transaction is of type 1, i.e. transactions access list. zkSync does not support access lists in any way, so no benefits of fulfilling this list will be provided.
 The access list is assumed to be empty.
 The same restrictions as for type 0 are enforced, but also `reserved0` must be 0.
 - `txType`: 2.
 It is EIP1559 transactions.
 The same restrictions as for type 1 apply, but now `maxFeePerGas` may not be equal to `getMaxPriorityFeePerGas`.
 - `txType`: 113.
 It is zkSync transaction type.
 This transaction type is intended for AA support.
-The only restriction that applies to this transaction type: fields `reserved0..reserved4` must be equal to 0.
+The only restriction that applies to this transaction type: fields `reserved0..reserved3` must be equal to 0.
 - `txType`: 255.
 It is a transaction that comes from L1.
 There are no restrictions explicitly imposed upon this type of transaction, since the bootloader after executing this transaction [sends the hash of its struct to L1](https://github.com/code-423n4/2023-03-zksync/tree/main/bootloader/bootloader.yul#L911).
 The L1 contract ensures that the hash did indeed match the [hash of the encoded struct](https://github.com/matter-labs/era-contracts/blob/main/ethereum/contracts/zksync/facets/Mailbox.sol#L340) on L1.

 However, as already stated, the bootloader's memory is not deterministic and the operator is free to put anything it wants there.
 For all of the transaction types above the restrictions are imposed in the following [method](https://github.com/code-423n4/2023-03-zksync/tree/main/bootloader/bootloader.yul#L2370), which is called before even starting processing the [transaction](https://github.com/code-423n4/2023-03-zksync/tree/main/bootloader/bootloader.yul#L489).